Labor Summer Research Program

-Description: Students engage in applied research focused on social, economic, and political context and experiences of workers and learners, or those who work and attend college in Los Angeles County.
-Examination of how working students navigate barriers and opportunities in fulfilling their career and other goals.
-Participants participate in UCLA Labor Center study to assess intersections and costs of working and attending school.
-Please note that we are accepting students on a rolling basis.
+Description: Students engage in applied research focused on social, economic, and the political context of workers and learners, or students who attend college in Los Angeles County and also work at the same time.
+The research will explore how working students navigate barriers and opportunities in fulfilling their academic, career, and life goals.
+Students will be trained on research design, surveys and interview fielding, data analysis, presenting research to audiences, and writing of findings.

 - This program will be taught in-person on campus.